Hattie Caraway: Legacy

 Caraway was a prohibitionist and voted against anti-lynching legislation along with other Southern Democratic senators.
 She was generally a supporter of the New Deal.
 Caraway's defiance of the Arkansas establishment in insisting that she was more than a temporary stand-in for her husband enabled her to set a valuable precedent for women in politics.
 Although she remained at the margins of power, Caraway's diligent and capable attention to Senate responsibilities won the respect of her colleagues, encouraged advocates of wider public roles for women, and demonstrated that political skills were not the exclusive property of men.

 On February 21, 2001, the United States Postal Service issued a 76-cent Distinguished Americans series postage stamp in her honor.

 Her gravesite at Oaklawn Cemetery in Jonesboro, Arkansas, was listed in 2007 on the National Register of Historic Places.

+On March 18, 2026, a historical marker honoring her was unveiled at the V.C.
+Kays House on the campus of Arkansas State University.
+The marker was the fifth of eleven to be placed across Arkansas as part of the recognition of the 250th anniversary of the founding of the United States.